LukeElrod/AutoConfirm/readme.md

 ## Contributing

 Contributions are welcome!
-If you'd like to report a bug, request a feature, or submit a pull request, please visit our [GitHub repository](https://github.com/LukeElrod/AutoConfirm).
+If you'd like to report a bug, request a feature, or submit a pull request, please do so on this repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or feedback, please contact the addon author through [CurseForge](https://www.curseforge.com) or directly via GitHub.

----

-Thank you for using AutoConfirm!
-Enjoy a smoother and more efficient World of Warcraft experience.